 What fridges does Kelvinator offer?

 Kelvinator’s have a decent range of fridges, generally trending towards the mid-large capacities.
-All Kelvinator fridges come with ‘Spillsafe’ glass shelves that can hold up to a litre of spilled liquid to keep it from dripping onto lower shelves.
+All Kelvinator fridges come with ‘Spillsafe’ glass shelves that can hold up to a litre of spilled liquid to prevent it from dripping onto the lower shelves.
 They also come with adjustable storage, humidity controlled crispers and separate controls for the fridge and freezer.
 Electricity costs for our comparison were calculated at 33c/kWh, but your usage charges may vary.
 Let’s dive in further to see what the brand offers.

 Boasting 460L of capacity, the Kelvinator top-mount fridge (KTM4602WARH) is not exactly the smallest out there, but it packs a punch nonetheless.
 With a relatively massive 341L dedicated to the fridge, and 119 for the freezer, it’s suited to a midsized family.
 It’s rated at 3.5 stars for energy-efficiency, and uses 385kWh, which could cost around $127 a year to run.
 It retails for around $1,100 which is decent value for something this size.
 Here’s a more detailed overview:

 Kelvinator is proving you tend to get a lot of capacity for the price, and in the midsized range this is no exception.
 Take for example the 540L top-mount fridge (KTM5402WARH) pictured.
 It retails for about $1,300, meaning you get a lot of space for the money.
 Its freezer is located on top for easy access to necessary foods like ice cream, and on the bottom the fridge department features flexible shelving and a large crisper.
 It also boasts a 395L fridge capacity, with 141 dedicated to the freezer compartment.
 It’s rated at 3.5-stars for energy-efficiency, and it consumes 418kWh, costing about $138 a year to run.